 - Include your credentials after your name

-- Use powerful action verbs and adjectives
+- Use powerful action verbs

 - Have several other people proofread your resume